apify/apify-shared-python/CONTRIBUTING.md

 We use `flake8` for linting, `mypy` for type checking and `pytest` for unit testing.
 To run these tools, just run `make check-code`.

-## Documentation

-We use the [Google docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for documenting the code.
-We document every user-facing class or method, and enforce that using the flake8-docstrings library.

-The documentation is then rendered from the docstrings in the code, using `pydoc-markdown` and some heavy post-processing, and from Markdown documents in the `docs` folder in the `docs` branch, and then rendered using Docusaurus and published to GitHub pages.

 ## Release process

 Publishing new versions to [PyPI](https://pypi.org/project/apify-client) happens automatically through GitHub Actions.